-In less than two weeks I turn 66, and if I may be braggadocio for a moment, one of my greatest spring and summer enjoyments is walking the Monument.
+In less than two weeks I turn 66, and, bragging, one of my spring and summer enjoyments is walking the Monument.
 I live about 25 miles from a National Monument that towers 800 plus feet into the clean, fresh, pollution-free air of western Nebraska.

 To Him goes the glory for all He has done.

 Article Source: http://www.faithwriters.com

 If you died today, are you absolutely certain that you would go to heaven?
 You can be!
 Click here and TRUST JESUS NOW